Estimated Reading Time: 21 mins

 I was convinced at the time there was a direct link.

-Although there was a little truth to it, in that certain foods intensified certain symptoms, food wasn’t the culprit I thought it was.
+Although food was a contributing factor, food wasn’t the main culprit I thought it was.

 Image by Jack Sparrow on pexels

-My continued PMDD battle with the combination of worsening life events, led me to eventually seek real change in 2019.
+My constant battle with PMDD plus the combination of worsening life events, led me to eventually seek real change in 2019.

-From then until now, I’ve worked on different elements of my life – consistently.
+From then until now, I’ve worked on different elements of my life – constantly.

-What started with food evolved into all areas of my life I felt, needed addressing.
+What started with food evolved into all areas of my life.

-It led to physical activity, mindset, friendship circles, personal aspirations, investment in gaining knowledge through educational literature, and most importantly, investment in my faith.
+It led to physical activity, mindset shifts, addressing past traumas, friendship circles, personal aspirations, investment in knowledge, and most importantly, taking my faith more seriously.

 Image by Olia Danilevich on pexels

-My life routine has continued in this way and most of my time is spent investing in these areas of my life.
+Most of my time is spent working on these areas of my life.

 As a result, I’ve become a happier individual ‘from my core’.

-When PMDD arrives, because I’m more centred and fulfilled from within, I no longer experience depression or suicidal thoughts.
+When PMDD arrives, because I’m more centred and fulfilled from within, I no longer experience the worst of the symptoms across the 14 days.

 Image by Anil Sharma on pexels

-I read helpful books, I pray and read the Bible daily so I’m constantly reinforcing my spirit and empowering my mind.
+I read helpful books and I pray and read the Bible daily so I’m constantly reinforcing my spirit and empowering my mind.

 Image by Tara Winstead on pexels

-Because of my practices and disciplines, I’ve learnt to convert the anxiety into productive energy and use that to my benefit during PMDD days.
+Because of my practices and disciplines, I’ve learnt to convert anxiety into productive energy, using that to my benefit during PMDD days.

 Anxiety gives a sense of ‘fight or flight’ and that feeling of being on edge, I redirect to get as much work done as possible.